Anuragtsl/Pythonic-Data_Cleaning_With_Pandas_and_NumPy/README.md

 I have done Data Cleaning on three different datasets.

-In this I've leverage Python’s Pandas and NumPy libraries to clean data.
+In this I've used Python’s Pandas and NumPy libraries to clean data.

 I've used Jupyter Notebook {https://jupyter.org/} for coding!